zulfidly/frontend/module_1/capstone/README.md

   Managing Date & Time because it's is an important yet complicated aspect in applications
 - **UI Components**
   <br>
-  Helps us build components that has many configurations/variations to avoid rewriting entire components from scrattch
+  Helps us build components that has many configurations/variations to avoid rewriting entire components from scratch
 - **Styling**
   <br>
   Gives us pre-written classes and configuration that we can apply to our elements